-When Rep Fitness first dropped their iron Equalizer plates a couple years of ago, I was pumped.
+When Rep Fitness first dropped their iron Equalizer plates a few years ago, I was pumped.

 I’ve always been a fan of these shooter-style plates with the cutouts, and the Rep design on these specific plates drew my eye immediately.